chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 A config is any file that can be deserialized into a python dictionary.
 Common formats including ``.yaml`` (``.yml``), ``.json`` and ``.toml`` are supported out of the box.
 Other formats may require a :ref:`config-custom-deserializer`.

-:ref:`config-tag` is the only new syntax introduced by this tool.
-It extends the existing serialization languages to support complicated control flows or python specific features, e.g. include directive, variable definition, python object initialization, etc.
+:ref:`config-tag` syntax extends the existing serialization languages to support complicated control flows or python specific features, e.g. include directive, variable definition, python object initialization, etc.

 Load configs
 -------------

 An instance of :class:`~heptools.config.ConfigParser` is used to load config files and parse the tags.
-The default setup is sufficient for most use cases, while :ref:`config-customization` is possible through the arguments of :meth:`~heptools.config.ConfigParser.__init__`.
+The default setup is sufficient for most use cases, while :ref:`config-customization` is possible through the arguments of :class:`__init__ <heptools.config.ConfigParser>`.
 Each :meth:`~heptools.config.ConfigParser.__call__`  will create a new context to maintain local variables and return the parsed configs in a single dictionary.

 The parsing is performed in two passes:

 * Deserialize the files into dictionaries.
 * Apply the tags.

-The order of the paths provided to :meth:`~heptools.config.ConfigParser.__call__` and the order of keys and items after the first pass are preserved to the final output.
+The order of the paths provided to :meth:`~heptools.config.ConfigParser.__call__` and the order of keys and items from the first pass are preserved to the final output.
 The tags are parsed recursively from innermost to outermost.

 .. _config-tag:

 Tag